Talks break down between province, Wet'suwet'en hereditary chiefs over Coastal GasLink pipeline standoff | CBC News

 "It is our hope that the resumption of construction activities occurs in a lawful and peaceful manner that maintains the safety of all in the Morice River area."

-RCMP has maintained presence since last year's raid
+RCMP has maintained presence since last year

-Coastal GasLink has signed agreements with all 20 elected First Nation councils along the 670-kilometre pipeline's path, but the Wet'suwet'en hereditary clan chiefs, who are leaders under the traditional form of governance, say the project has no authority without their consent.
+Coastal GasLink has signed agreements with all 20 elected First Nations councils along the 670-kilometre pipeline's path, but the Wet'suwet'en hereditary clan chiefs, who are leaders under the traditional form of governance, say the project has no authority without their consent.

 The pipeline is a key piece of the $40 billion LNG Canada terminal that is under development in Kitimat, B.C., which is the territory of the Haisla Nation, which supports the project.